Maria of Calabria: Second marriage

 With Charles dead, Maria fled Naples for Avignon.
 She sought refuge at the court of Pope Clement VI.
 In 1348, the Black Death reached the Italian Peninsula, forcing the King of Hungary and the majority of his army to retreat back to their homeland in hope of escaping the spreading epidemic.
 Maria returned to Naples and settled at the Castel dell'Ovo.

 According to the Chronicle of Parthénope, the Neapolitan Princes, whom King Louis I of Hungary had imprisoned during his first campaign in Southern Italy, proposed him to marry Maria, his previous bride.
 During the siege of Aversa in the summer of 1350, the Hungarian King met her envoy in the nearby Trentola-Ducenta and the terms of their marriage were accepted.
-However before the marriage could take place, she was abducted again, this time by Hugh IV, Count of Avellino and Lord of Baux, who forced Maria to marry with his eldest son and heir, Robert of Avellino.
+However, before the marriage could take place, she was abducted again, this time by Hugh IV, Count of Avellino and Lord of Baux, who forced Maria to marry with his eldest son and heir, Robert of Avellino.
 They had no children.
-(Note: Although in some sources it appears that this marriage produced four children – Raymond III, Francis, Phanette and Ettienette of Baux – they were Robert's siblings and not his children.
-The marriage of Raymond III with Jeanne de Montfort in 1358 supported from a chronological point this view.
-Source: Genealogy of the Family del Balzo (de Baux) at. genmarenostrum.com [retrieved 8 January 2015].)

 Count Hugh IV of Avellino was murdered on the orders of Maria's brother-in-law Louis of Taranto in 1351.
 Two years later (1353), Maria was finally rescued by King Louis I, however her husband Robert was captured and imprisoned by her brother-in-law at Castel dell'Ovo, where he was killed by Maria's orders.
 She reportedly witnessed the murder first hand.